ipaas-com/iPaaS.Integration.Template/README.md

 Whenever an integration is subscribed to, information that is unique to the customer may be needed by the integration to perform certain tasks.
 Integrators can define Setting properties in Settings.cs which will receive the subscribers saved inputs at Runtime.

 1. Register any Preset fields with iPaaS Metadata using GetPresets() in Interface\Metadata.cs.
 These fields will presented to the subscribers upon subscribing to the integration and save their unique inputs.
-2. Create and associate the local Setting properties with the Preset names so iPaaS can deliver the unique customer values into at runtime, which can be referenced by any runtime methods.
+2. Create and associate the local Setting properties in Interface\Settings.cs with the Preset names so iPaaS can deliver the unique customer values into at runtime, which can be referenced by any runtime methods.

 ### Custom Field Handling
 Build handling for custom fields since they can be implemented differently in each external system.